tesselode/charm/docs/01-basic-usage.md

 		:draw()
 end
 ```
-Like with the position getter functions, we have shortcut functions for setting the position of an element: `left`, `center`, `right`, `top`, `middle`, and `bottom`.
+Like with the position getter functions, we have shortcut functions for setting the position of an element: `left`, `centerY`, `right`, `top`, `centerY`, and `bottom`.
 So we could write the above code like this:
 ```lua
 function love.draw()
 	layout